Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 - Cabbages & Condoms

-with a mission.
-Part of the PDA (Population & Community Development
+restaurant with a mission.
+Part of the PDA (Population & Community

-Association), it promotes sexual health and family planning.
-Profits
+Development Association), it promotes sexual health and family planning.

-support social programs.
-The beautiful garden setting is serene, and the
+Profits support social programs.
+The beautiful garden setting is serene,

-food (Thai and some international) is excellent and reasonably priced.
-A
+and the food (Thai and some international) is excellent and reasonably

 - Mantra Restaurant & Bar

-floor of the Avenue shopping complex, Mantra offers sophisticated Indian
+the 5th floor of the Avenue shopping complex, Mantra offers sophisticated

-and Thai cuisine with a modern twist.
-Features live music (often jazz or
+Indian and Thai cuisine with a modern twist.
+Features live music (often

-acoustic) and a rooftop terrace with city views.
-Great for a stylish
+jazz or acoustic) and a rooftop terrace with city views.
+Great for a

-just offshore in Naklua Bay.
-Known for its incredibly fresh seafood,
+floating rafts moored just offshore in Naklua Bay.
+Known for its

-simple preparation (grilled, steamed), and reasonable prices.
-Very
+incredibly fresh seafood, simple preparation (grilled, steamed), and

-popular with locals and expats; expect a queue, especially on weekends.
+reasonable prices.
+Very popular with locals and expats; expect a queue,

 - Ruen Thai (Royal Garden